MIQ halt: 'Extreme pressure' due to Omicron-infected arrivals

 In a statement, head of MIQ Chris Bunny said there has been a ten-fold increase in positive Covid-19 cases at the border compared to December.
 Currently, the seven-day rolling average of border cases is 33.

 "We appreciate that this will be disappointing for many people wanting to come back to New Zealand.
-The Government's strategy is to minimise the risk of Omicron in New Zealand as much as possible," he said.
+The Government's strategy is to minimise the risk of Omicron in New Zealand as much as possible.

 "There will be room releases in the future for people wanting to secure rooms, however right now we cannot proceed as planned."